Billing disputes can be a frustrating experience. At Vendasta, we try to make these as easy as possible.

 Should you wish to provide evidence that a dispute is illegitimate, you can do so by clicking Provide Evidence.
 If you wish to accept the dispute, you can click Accept Dispute.

 Should you choose to provide evidence, there are a few fields you'll need to fill out.
 Most fields before Supporting Evidence will be filled out for you, but we strongly recommend reviewing all information before submitting.

 When submitting evidence, it is recommended to include all information about the transaction.
 You can learn more about best practices before submitting.

 For each file uploaded, you'll need to select which type of evidence it is.

 When you're ready to submit, click Submit Evidence.

 You'll be prompted to confirm your submission before it's put through.
-If you're certain things look correct, click Submit.
+If you are certain things look correct, click Submit.

 Monitoring ongoing disputes

-Once evidence has been submitted, you'll need to wait for the bank to process the information.
+Once the evidence has been submitted, you'll need to wait for the bank to process the information.
 Once the bank has reviewed the evidence, you'll receive a notification and email on their decision.
-Many banks err closer to the 3 month mark, so don't be alarmed if you don't receive notice before that.
+Many banks err closer to the 3-month mark, so don't be alarmed if you don't receive notice before that.